Pop Culture Madness!

 "I have always depended on the kindness of strangers" from A Streetcar Named Desire

-On July 10, 1947, Senator Glen Taylor said: "I almost wish the flying saucers would turn out to be space ships from another planet, because the possibility of hostility would unify the people of the earth as nothing else could."
+On July 10, 1947, Senator Glen Taylor said: “I almost wish the flying saucers would turn out to be spaceships from another planet because the possibility of hostility would unify the people of the earth as nothing else could.”

-Randy Gardner, a teenager who in 1947, remained awake for 11 days and 24 minutes, at a press conference on the final day, Gardner said "I wanted to prove that bad things didn't happen if you went without sleep."
+Randy Gardner, a teenager who, in 1947, remained awake for 11 days and 24 minutes at a press conference on the final day; Gardner said, “I wanted to prove that bad things didn’t happen if you went without sleep.”

 1947 Pop Culture History

-The Transistor was invented by John Bardeen, Walter Brattain and William Shockley.
+The Transistor was invented by John Bardeen, Walter Brattain, and William Shockley.
 It was later presented to the world in 1948.

-The Howdy Doody Show was the first television show targeted towards children and appeared on NBC and ran until 1960.
+The Howdy Doody Show was the first television show targeted toward children and appeared on NBC and ran until 1960.
 Host Buffalo Bob Smith was from Buffalo, New York.
 Howdy Doody had/has a freckle for every state in the United States. (that would be 50 today)

 Edward Lowe invented Kitty Litter®